Built to Build: Blog

 This is where our business starts.
 We showed how we got sales and customers.
 Customers come from prospects, which come from leads, which come from impressions.

 The math shows we need 600 leads per year, or 50 per month.
-That’s going to land us five prospects per month, and we need to close 1.65 of these prospects (on average) to get the customers we need.
+That’s going to land us five prospects per month, and we should close 1.65 of these prospects (on average) to get the right number of customers.

 HOW MUCH SHOULD YOU INVEST IN MARKETING